 Tips | Research Experience

 If you have been attending university for any length of time, you have probably conducted research.
 In general, research is the prolonged study of any particular subject and results in a final product such as an article, paper, or presentation.
-This information sheet is designed to provide you with tips for obtaining supervised research opportunities above and beyond your academics.
+This information sheet provides tips for obtaining supervised research opportunities above and beyond your academics.

 1. The Value of Research Experience

 For those pursuing a career in academia, a background in research is vital.
 Most graduate schools are looking for innovative students to bolster their ranks, and there is no better way to prove your academic worth than solid research experience.
-Even for those bound for non-academic careers, research can be beneficial as it provides practical experience, which is valued by employers.
-Research can also be of personal importance, as it can expand your career and academic horizons in new and unexpected directions.
+Even for those bound for non-academic careers, research can be beneficial as it provides practical experience, which employers value.
+Research can also expand your career and academic horizons in new and unexpected directions.

 2. Getting Your Foot in the Door

-The Work-Study program offers many research-oriented positions for students https://www.utm.utoronto.ca/careers/work-study-students.
-During September and October and in May (for summer work-study positions) across all three campuses, the positions are posted on the CLNx (Career Learning Network) https://clnx.utoronto.ca under the Jobs and Work-Study tabs.
+The Work-Study Program offers many research-oriented positions for students.
+During September and October and in May (for summer work-study positions) across all three campuses, the positions are posted on the CLNx (Career Learning Network) under the Jobs and Work-Study tabs.

-UTM students can also apply to the Research Opportunities program (ROP) which allows students in their 2nd, 3rd or 4th years to earn a full course credit by participating in a faculty member’s research.
-Check at https://www.utm.utoronto.ca/rop/ropapp for more details.
+UTM students can also apply to the Research Opportunity Program (ROP) which allows students in their 2nd, 3rd or 4th years to earn a full course credit by participating in a faculty member’s research.
 Availability varies by faculty and year.
-Some programs also offer Internship Courses https://www.utm.utoronto.ca/experience/students/academic-internships for students to gain experience including research based.
-The Community Engaged Learning program can also provide research experiences http://www.utm.utoronto.ca/experience/.
+Some programs also offer Academic Internships for students to gain experience, including research-based.
+The Community Engaged Learning program can also provide research experiences.

 Independent Study Courses

-Another excellent method of gaining research experience is through a supervised study course.
-Offered in the majority of programs, these courses allow upper year students to conduct an extensive examination of literature on a selected topic or perform laboratory and/or fieldwork in their area of study.
+Another excellent way to gain research experience is through a supervised study course.
+Offered in the majority of programs, these courses allow upper-year students to conduct an extensive examination of the literature on a selected topic or perform laboratory and/or fieldwork in their area of study.
 Students must obtain the permission of the department and locate a professor who agrees to supervise them.
 Consult the course calendar or speak with your departmental advisor.

 Developing your Research Network